landiit/EI_hurst/README.md

 ### Genomic analyses

 * `D_asd_risk_genes_dht_de_overlap.Rmd` runs in RStudio and does the main enrichment analyses between autism-associated genes in different cell types and DHT DE genes.

+### Figures

+There is a `Figures.Rmd` script that reproduces Figures 1-3 and Supplementary Figures 1-5.
+Figures 4 and 5 were constructed manually.
+All of these figures are in the `figures` directory.

+### Data

+Inside the `data` directory are subdirectories with the tidy data needed for the different aspects of the analyses.
+The names and filenames should be pretty self-explanatory and they get used at various points in the code.